zavastopher/Fallout-TTRPG-WebApp/README.md

 ## Usage

+This project is run on a machine (it can be your personal machine or a server) that is capable of spinning up Docker containers.

 To run the project you can use docker-compose to build and spin up all of the containers that this project uses.

+Start up a terminal and navigate to the directory containing the project:

+`cd Repos/this-project`

+`this-project` is the directory that this project has been cloned in.

+Next make sure that the docker engine is running.
+You can either start the application or run the docker daemon by following the instructions on the [Docker Site](https://docs.docker.com/engine/daemon/start/)

 The following command will build and run all of the containers